 - No treated (clarity enhanced) diamonds including fracture filled treatment.

-- No diamonds with strong fluorescence under ultra-violet light.
+- No diamonds with very strong fluorescence under ultra-violet light.

 - Culet size on diamond must be None - Medium.